gayeongpark/gayeongpark.github.io/_posts/2024-08-30-OSI-Model-Course-Note1.md.md

 Bridges use **MAC addresses** to forward data only to the appropriate segment.
 By doing so, they help reduce network collisions by creating separate collision domains for each segment.
 Bridges also play a crucial role in **segmenting large networks into smaller**, more manageable sections, enhancing performance and security.
 However, bridges do not have the advanced features of modern switches and are less scalable for larger networks.

 - **Switches** : Are much smarter version of the hub and bridge.
 They provides more security and more efficient bandwidth utilization.
 Because they forward traffic from one port to the intended destination port.
-And **They can receive and analyze the data packets from devices on the network in order to determine the correct destination**.
+And **they can receive and analyze the data packets from devices on the network in order to determine the correct destination**.

 ![switch](../assets/img/networkFundamental/Switch-image.png)